-Table 12 shows that when the discount value is high (delta is greater than 0.8), Edwards could push the game into a negotiation phase with as little as 8.3% of the total vote-shares, if Obama and Clinton are tied up at 45.83%.
-These values would change depending on the X_e and X coming into the final stage, but it shows that there is a set of values in which he could push the election into a negotiation stage in which he would get a prize value that would make up for his efforts.
+Table 12 shows that when the discounting factor is high (delta is greater than 0.8), Edwards could push the game into a negotiation phase with as little as 8.3% of the total vote-shares, with Obama and Clinton being tied up at 45.83%.
+These values would change depending on the X_e and X coming into the final stage, but it shows that there is a set of values in which Edwards could push the election into a negotiation stage.

-Table 12 also shows, that as the discount factor goes down, the percentage of vote-share that Edwards would need to push the game into a negotiation phase would go up, hurting Edwards as it would increase the amount of effort he needs to input.
+Table 12 also shows that as the discounting factor decreases, the percentage of vote-shares that Edwards would need to push the game into a negotiation phase increases.
+This hurts Edwards as it would increase the amount of effort he needs to expend.
 The reason behind this is explained in the next section.
-However, this example clearly shows that there are cases in real life in which it will be worthwhile for Edwards to stay in the race even if his proportion of the vote-shares is nowhere near the 50 percent mark.
+However, this example clearly shows that there are cases in real life in which it would be worthwhile for Edwards to stay in the race even if his proportion of the vote-shares is not near the 50 percent mark.